 </div>

-<p>More info on Github: <a href="https://github.com/aafanasev/sekret">https://github.com/aafanasev/sekret</a></p>
+<p>More info on GitHub: <a href="https://github.com/aafanasev/sekret">https://github.com/aafanasev/sekret</a></p>

 <p><em>This article was originally posted on <a href="https://medium.com/@jokuskay/how-to-exclude-properties-from-tostring-of-kotlin-data-classes-f8dc04b8c45e">Medium</a>.</em></p>